Julio Meinvielle: Later years

 Meinville taught philosophy at Catholic institutions for much of his life and he would also serve as the chaplain at Santa Casa de Ejercicios.
 He continued to write widely and from the late 1940s to the 1960s he published three journals, Balcon, Dialogo and Presencia, in which he expressed his religious and political views.

 Meinville initially supported Edelmiro Julián Farrell and his successor Juan Perón, but began to have doubts about Peronism, feeling that socio-economic concerns had become too prominent at the expense of the initial hard-line nationalism that attracted him.
 He was particularly critical of Perón's attempts to woo the trade union movement to his side and subsequently denounced Peron as a demagogue.

 In 1952 Meinvielle became a leading figure in the Union Fédérale, a post-Perón party of the right.
 Continuing to be outspoken in his condemnation of those who did not meet his standards, Meinville was finally suspended from the Catholic Church in 1961 by Antonio Caggiano, the Archbishop of Buenos Aires, after he stated that President Arturo Frondizi was a communist agent.
 He was also a strong critic of the regime of Juan Carlos Onganía, claiming that he was acting on behalf of Sinarquia.

+In July 1973, Meinvielle was hit by a truck while crossing the road.
+The driver of the vehicle was the driver of the then mayor of Buenos Aires, the Peronist Leopoldo Frenkel.
+He was hospitalized for a month at the San Camilo Clinic with multiple fractures and died on 2 August 1973.
+His funeral mass was celebrated by Archbishop Juan Carlos Aramburu, and he was eulogized by his disciple, Carlos Alberto Sacheri, who called him "an exceptional figure."
+At his funeral procession, one handle of his coffin was carried by Carlos Mugica, and the other by Alberto Ezcurra Medrano.